ErikBuer/RadioPropagation.jl/README.md

 # RadioPropagation
+The following is implemented:
-Two-Ray propagation model implemented in Julia.
+Two-Ray propagation model.
+Rain attenuation for frequencies in the range 1-400 GHz.